Christine Spodnick, VMD — Chief of Staff

 Michelle Mills, DVM

-Dr. Michelle Millis grew up in Port Jefferson Station, New York and now lives in Hoboken, New Jersey.
+Dr. Michelle Mills grew up in Port Jefferson Station, New York and now lives in Hoboken, New Jersey.
 She earned an undergraduate degree from St. Bonaventure University, and later a DVM degree from Ross University.
-Dr. Millis then finished her clinics at Cummings School of Veterinary Medicine at Tufts University.
+Dr. Mills then finished her clinics at Cummings School of Veterinary Medicine at Tufts University.
 She has special veterinary interests in endocrinology, soft tissue surgery, and preventative care.

-At home, Dr. Millis has two cats, Paisley and Wally, both rescued from St. Kitts.
+At home, Dr. Mills has two cats, Paisley and Wally, both rescued from St. Kitts.
 In her spare time, she enjoys traveling, kayaking, baking, painting, and horse back riding.

-Dr. Christopher W. Shapley is originally from Fort Wayne, Indiana, but he grew up in Toms River and currently resides in East Windsor, New Jersey.
-He received an undergraduate degree from Montclair State University and earned a DVM degree from Western University of Health Sciences.
-Prior to joining the Raritan Animal Hospital team, Dr. Shapley was the Medical Director at VCA Freehold Animal Hospital.
-He is an Acupuncturist/Herbalist specialist and his special interests include integrated medicine and pain management.
+Dr. Greg Levine grew up in East Brunswick and currently resides in Monroe, New Jersey.
+He received an undergraduate degree and earned a DVM degree from Mississippi State University.
+Prior to joining the Raritan Animal Hospital team, Dr. Levine practiced at Garden State Veterinary Specialists.
+His special interests include emergency critical care, soft tissue, and orthopedic surgery.